hydrationdynamics/svante/README.rst

 Requirements
 ------------

-* Python 3.7 to 3.9 on Linux or Mac
+* Tested on Python 3.7 to 3.9 on Linux and Mac

 Installation